underscoreio/day-in-the-life/notes.md

 }
 ```

-Here we are syaing, there's this abstract thing called a JsonForamt.
+Here we are saying, there's this abstract thing called a JsonFormat.
 When you make a json format, you make it for a particular type, and the contract is you're given that type and you get back a string.

 Let's create some examples of it: